cmaxw/devchat-eleventy/src/my-javascript-story/mjs-120-thomas-grassl.md

 Thomas then talks about UI5 Web Components'  enterprise-ready functionality and scalability features as well as the security and accessibility aspects.

 They then talk about Thomas' position as Developer Relations in SAP and what it entails.
+Thomas then talks about the career opportunities that comes with customization on the enterprise scale.

 ## Links